-On this page you can find University-specific documentation about non-person accounts, used for purposes such as common area phones (CAP), role-based accounts, and response groups that answer multiple calls coming to a particular group or departmental phone line.
+On this page you can find documentation about non-person accounts.
+These are used for purposes such as common area phones (CAP), role-based accounts, and response groups that allow multiple users to answer calls coming to a particular group or departmental phone line.

 Notification after a Response Group activation